-My wife and I recently switched off of our cell phone plans to try something new – a prepaid joint cell phone plan.
-Here’s my review of Ting – hopefully it helps!
+My wife and I switched off of our cell phone plans to try something new a few years back - a prepaid joint cell phone plan.
+Here's my review of Ting - hopefully it helps!

 Ting is a relatively new effort from parent company Tucows - a company which you've probably heard of, if you've been around the Internet for a little while.

-Ting was created as a MVNO (Mobile Virtual Network Operator) on the Sprint network.
+Ting was created as a MVNO (Mobile Virtual Network Operator) on the Sprint and T-Mobile networks.
 Network owners offer wholesale rates for network operations to resellers, who can then administer plans and manage accounts.
-Ting (currently, as of Feb 2013) supports phones using Sprint LTE, WiMax and 3G antennas, depending on the coverage Sprint offers in a given area.

 I'm a Ting fan - and I hope this review and experience turns you onto their service.
 The links to Ting in this article will give me a referral bonus if you end up signing up, and will also give you a $25 credit.
 If you don't like that?
 Just type ting.com.